What Is Pleurectomy/Decortication?

 Pleurectomy/Decortication Recovery Process

-Most patients remain in the hospital for around a week, which is half the time of patients who undergo the more complex EPP procedure.
+Most patients remain in the hospital for about a week, which is half the time of patients who undergo the more complex EPP procedure.

-Following the surgery, patients must first breathe with the help of a ventilator, which delivers oxygen to the lungs via a tube through the mouth, nose, or neck.
+Following this thoracic surgery, patients must first breathe with the help of a ventilator, which delivers oxygen to the lungs via a tube through the mouth, nose, or neck.

-Once the patient can breathe independently, chest tubes will be fitted to help inflate the lungs and drain off any excess fluid, which can build up after surgery.
+Once the patient can breathe independently, chest tubes will be fitted to help inflate the lungs and drain pleural effusions (excess fluid), which can build up after surgery.
 This fluid can cause infection, so it is vital to remove it as quickly as possible.

 Once the patient leaves the hospital, they may still need several weeks at home to fully recover.